AckerlyXu/heima/articles/virtual-machines/windows/excel-cluster-hpcpack.md

 1. After retrieving the cluster certificate, import it on the client computer under Cert:\CurrentUser\Root.
 2. Install the [HPC Pack 2012 R2 Update 3 SDK](http://www.microsoft.com/download/details.aspx?id=49921) and [HPC Pack 2012 R2 Update 3 client utilities](https://www.microsoft.com/download/details.aspx?id=49923).
 These tools enable you to develop and run SOA client applications.
 3. Download the HelloWorldR2 [sample code](https://www.microsoft.com/download/details.aspx?id=41633).
 Open the HelloWorldR2.sln in Visual Studio 2010 or 2012.
+(This sample is not currently compatible with more recent versions of Visual Studio.)
 4. Build the EchoService project first.
 Then, deploy the service to the IaaS cluster in the same way you deploy to an on-premises cluster.
 For detailed steps, see the Readme.doc in HelloWordR2.
 Modify and build the HellWorldR2 and other projects as described in the following section to generate the SOA client applications that run on an Azure IaaS cluster.

 ### Use Http binding with Azure storage queue